 Click the 'Print Site' link at the top of each site report to send a print-friendly version of the site report to your local printer.

 Click the site photograph to launch a new window with the higher resolution version.

 At the bottom of each site report are links to the three levels of documentation: the photo series as a whole, that site's volume (including species lists by form for all the series therein), and that specific series' "Note to Users" (including bulk densities where available and site ordering rules).

-While viewing a site on the Site browser tab, you can download that photo series' data formatted as a Microsoft Excel, comma-delimited text, or XML file.
+While viewing a site on the Site browser tab, you can download that photo series' data formatted as a Microsoft Excel or comma-delimited values (text) file.
 The files consist of several tables related by siteID, along with a 'Read me' file documenting table relationships and other information associated with the data as stored in a relational database.